syncfusion-content/javascript-docs/js/api/ejTab.md

-Add new tab items with given name, url and given index position, if index null it&rsquo;s add last item.
+Add new tab items with given name, URL and given index position, if index null it&rsquo;s add last item.

 <table class="params">
 <thead>